Prudhoe: A Historical and Modern Gem

 Healthcare and Community Services

 Residents of Prudhoe have access to comprehensive healthcare services, including local GP practices, dental clinics, and nearby hospitals in Newcastle.
-Community services, such as libraries, sports facilities, and community centers, contribute to the town’s vibrant and supportive community environment.
+Community services, such as libraries, sports facilities, and community centres, contribute to the town’s vibrant and supportive community environment.

 Conclusion